alt

 Create a customer

-You can create the corresponding resource either by calling Unzer->createCustomer($customer) or by using it in a transaction call e. g.
-Unzer::authorize(...) which will implicitly create the customer resource if required.
+No matter which Customer class you use, a new customer object is not yet known to the API.
+To create the corresponding resource either call Unzer->createCustomer($customer) or use it in a transaction call e.g. Unzer::authorize(...) which will implicitly create the customer resource if required.

 Request